 When: Friday, July 8th at 6 PM – Saturday, July 9th at 6 PM

 Where: The Wingnut, 2005 Barton Ave. / Richmond, VA.
-23222 / USA
+23222 / USA map

-I’m a youth services librarian in a public library, and I’m going to host a 24 Hour Zine Thing.
+I’m a youth services librarian in a public library, prostate and I’m going to host a 24 Hour Zine Thing.
 We’ll be meeting at the library at 4 p.m.
 Most of these kids haven’t heard of a zine, let alone made one before, so we’ll talk about what a zine is, look at some examples, and get down to business: the library provides paper, glue sticks, markers, pens, collage fodder, and some background music.
 The kids can work on their zines, asking questions and getting advice as they get started.
 Then, the kids go home.

 The next day, we’ll meet at 3 p.m.
 The kids will bring their in-process (and h0pefully close to done) zine, and we’ll finish up and make copies to trade.